Summary Judgment Proceedings – Part 1

 2. Ejectment

-3. For the delivery of goods
+3. The delivery of goods

-4. For rendering an account by a partner
+4. Rendering an account by a partner

-5. For the cancellation of a contract.
+5. The cancellation of a contract

 Purpose of Summary Judgment: